Brownies have so much going for

 Pour into

-the prepared pan and bake for about 25 minutes, or until a toothpick inserted in
+the prepared pan and bake for about 22 to 25 minutes, or until a toothpick inserted into

 the center comes out with a few moist crumbs.
-Remove from oven and let cool on a
+Remove from oven, place on a wire

 Chocolate

-cool to room temperature and then spread the ganache over the
+cool slightly and then spread the ganache over the

 also be frozen.